Summary: What if Jack had a daughter? How would she change the Losties lives? Jack's past is totally different and the island will never be the same.

 Without looking at them he said, "They are all good…have you seen a girl with dark brown hair in a white T-shirt and shorts around here?"

 Boone shook his head solemnly, "No, I haven't…sorry."
 He walked away to his sister, Shannon.

 Nighttime fell upon the losties and no one has seen Cassie.
 Sawyer smoked a cigarette grimly while looking at the wreckage, the pregnant woman, Claire, stared off into the ocean, the large man, Hurley, gathered meals from the galley and the lady sitting next to the ocean, Rose, tearfully kissed her wedding ring.
 Jack was tending to an unconscious Edward Mars and in the night, they all heard the mechanical sounding noises from the jungle in fear.
 After hearing the noises Jack worried that whatever was out there had gotten Cassie.
 He promised that in the morning, he would go out and look for her.

 Sawyer was never one to hang out around big groups that he didn't care for.
 As Jack, Kate and Charlie went out searching for the cockpit and the little gizmo inside, Sawyer went searching for lost luggage.
 As he trekked through the jungle picking up random junk as he went along.
 Sawyer was about to leave before he heard someone cry out, "Help!"

 Sawyer turned around quickly and called out, "Hello?"

 "Help!" there he heard it again.

-He walked further into the jungle as a downpour started to come down on him, "Where are ya?" he called out.
+He walked further into the jungle as a downpour started to rain on him, "Where are ya?" he called out.